Ovando1976/3D-avatar/README.md

 ### Getting Started

 The monorepo is configured as an npm workspace.
-After installing dependencies with `npm install`, you can explore the live
+After installing dependencies with `npm install`, you can explore the live scaffolding:

-scaffolding:
+- `npm run dev` – Boots the studio, API gateway, and automation worker simultaneously for a full-stack local environment.
 - `npm run dev --workspace @3d-avatar/studio` – Launches the Vite-powered web studio that composes the design system and avatar engine preview.
 - `npm run dev --workspace @3d-avatar/api-gateway` – Starts the API gateway with REST and GraphQL endpoints backed by shared packages.
 - `npm run dev --workspace @3d-avatar/automation-worker` – Runs the queue-driven worker that simulates render and AI pose jobs.